In terms of content marketing channels, lagging behind blogging, video marketing and social media marketing is audio marketing.

 Episodic Audio Content

-The primary type of episodic content is an iTunes show, better known as a podcast.
+Episodic audio content is better known as a podcast.

 The word “episode” implies committing to a schedule.
 If you launch a business podcast and then veer off course from a regular publication schedule, you will do so at the peril of losing hard-earned listeners.

 Before starting a podcast, be prepared to commit to publishing a new episode weekly or monthly.
 You can, of course, record several episodes in one sitting and then stagger the publication dates.
-With many marketing priorities, a regular commitment to recording and producing audio content can have its challenges.
+With competing priorities, a regular commitment to recording and producing audio content can have its challenges.

 Libsyn also provides several forms of widgets that can be embedded on a website.
 Here’s an example: